 The doctors did what they should have done initially.
-The operated again and released the air.
-Unfortunately, the surgeons immediately closed the wound immediately without letter all of the air escape.
+They operated again and released the air.
+Unfortunately, the surgeons immediately closed the wound immediately without letter all the air escape.
 She was flown to Boston Medical Center for surgery but died later that day.

 I cannot imagine how this case went to trial.
-Often the doctor’s medical malpractice lawyers defend these cases on the basis of the difficulty of diagnosis of abdominal compartment because it often occurs in patients with other causes of circulatory or respiratory failure.
-So the plaintiff’s medical malpractice claim is usually defended on the basis that the doctor did not diagnose abdominal compartment syndrome because the patient’s symptomology was consistent with other problems and the patient died or suffered a severe injury before the condition was uncovered.
+Often the doctor’s medical malpractice lawyers defend these cases based on the difficulty of diagnosis of abdominal compartment because it often occurs in patients with other causes of circulatory or respiratory failure.
+So the plaintiff’s medical malpractice claim is usually defended because the doctor did not diagnose abdominal compartment syndrome because the patient’s symptomology was consistent with other problems and the patient died or suffered a severe injury before the condition was uncovered.
 In this Boston medical malpractice case, the diagnosis was not the problem.
-Instead, it was the conduct after of the doctors after they knew of the condition that led to the medical malpractice.
+Instead, it was the conduct of the doctors after they knew of the condition that led to medical malpractice.

 One more comment about the case: when the woman was in trouble, they transported her by helicopter to another Boston hospital.
-If I’m getting elective surgery, I much rather do it at the hospital where they are going to be sending me if a problem does occur.
+If I’m getting elective surgery, I much rather do it at the hospital where they will be sending me if a problem does occur.

 This condition is a true medical emergency.
 It is important for doctors to look for this if there are signs and symptoms.
 There is no definitive test.
 Compartment syndrome is a diagnosis of exclusion in many ways.

 But trauma doctors and orthopedic doctors are familiar with how to measure compartment pressures and they know what a big deal it is if you have compartmental syndrome.
 The most simple way to measure it is with a compartment tester.
 It is a quick test to administer.
 In just a few minutes, you have information that might make the diagnosis.